-"Dominosteine" (Dominos - like the game) were invented by a chocolate maker named Herbert Wendler in Dresden in 1936.
+"Dominosteine" (Dominos) were invented by a German chocolate maker named Herbert Wendler in Dresden in 1936.
 They were less expensive than his other chocolates and were created to appeal to a wider audience.
 They became especially popular during World War II when food shortages were common.

 Mainly sold at Christmastime, the original recipe calls for marzipan layered with gingerbread while the "doppelt-gefüllte" or double-filled dominos have a layer of orange or apricot jelly as well.